nodejs/security-wg/processes/third_party_vuln_submit_form_hacker1.md

 > Select Y or N for the following statements:

-- I contacted the maintainer to let him know: [Y/N]
+- I contacted the maintainer to let them know: [Y/N]
 - I opened an issue in the related repository: [Y/N]

 > Hunter's comments and funny memes goes here